Tim Anderson Player Props: White Sox vs. Guardians

 Tim Anderson At The Plate

-- Anderson has picked up a hit in 58.8% of his 80 games this year, with multiple hits in 28.8% of those games.
+- Anderson has picked up a hit in 59.3% of his 81 games this season, with at least two hits in 29.6% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.